 So What exactly is different with the next stage of this ‘Smart mining’ from the present automated mining stage?

 Unlike the advanced mining stage that only implements mechanised support, a smart mine incorporates technological elements and sensors in mining operations.
 And much like an autonomous digital network of a ‘Smart’ factory, all equipment and machines that are physically present at the mining site are digitised and connected to a single digital system, allowing seamless data integration between all the individual equipment.
 This system is usually programmed with the help of AI algorithms to self-optimise based on real-time data.
 Examples of such data include workflow progress, location, mining equipment condition, geological data about the locations and whereabouts in depth of ore.
 Thus, this enables a smooth workflow and material management, and pushes for automated mineral exploration and mining to procure the in-demand minerals and ores from the earth.

-Likewise, as an industry that endures the greatest repercussions of unexpected and prolonged downtimes that translate to the greatest profit losses and mundane errors leading to catastrophic safety lapses, these technologies enable mining site managers to keep track of mining asset conditions, supervise workflow efficiently and keep track of mineworkers’ safety in real-time.
-These managers and business owners are also making the best-informed decisions at any given time with all the data and information available since all insights and information required will be integrated into a single dashboard supported on tablets and monitors.
+As an industry that endures the greatest repercussions of unexpected and prolonged downtimes that translate to the greatest profit losses and mundane errors that lead to catastrophic safety lapses, these technologies enable mining site managers to keep track of mining asset conditions, supervise workflow efficiently and keep track of mineworkers’ safety in real-time.
+These managers and business owners are thus guaranteed to make better-informed decisions at any given time with all the data and information available as insights and information required will be integrated into a single dashboard supported on tablets and monitors.
 While there are many inherent and obvious advantages of moving to a possibly unmanned mining scenario, they incur major benefits from just using the same AI and ML algorithms to enable Predictive Maintenance and Computer Vision.

 Benefits of a Smart Mine